chrischow/wordle_solver/README.md

 Below, I plotted the scores for each metric, for each of the 17 "best" seed words, for each ranking alogrithm-decision rule combination.
 I also highlighted the scores and progression for `tales`, `raile`, and `tares`, which were among the top words based on a composite measure of the three metrics we identified (see next subsection).

 First, we notice that the biggest impact on performance was the **ranking algo-decision rule configuration**.
-Two clear examples of this were (1) GYX scores + popularity vs. letter frequencies and (2) letter frequencies vs. max remaining candidates.
-In both these examples, all of the seed words using the latter configuration performed better than the best seed word in the former.
-And this means that using a "lousy" seed word can still result in good performance if you use a good ranking algo / decision rule.
+We see clear differences in the distributions of seed word performance for each of the three metrics.
+In particular, the Max Remaining Candidates ranking algorithm performed much better than the others, such that the worst performing configuration (due to seed word) was better than the best from all the other ranking algorithms.

 Second, we see that the "best" seed words changed ranks across the ranking algo-decision rule configurations.
 This was more obvious for some than others.
-For example, `raile` (red) was ranked 13th under the GYX Scores algo, but jumped all the way up to 2nd under the Max Remaining Candidates algo. `tales` (green) ranked within the top two for the GYX Scores and Max Remaining Candidates algos, but ranked 7-8th for the Letter Frequencies algo.
-This gives us reason to believe that if different algos or variants of these algos were used, we can expect the "best" seed word to change.
+For example, `raile` (red) was ranked 13th for mean steps to reach a solution under the GYX Scores algo, but jumped all the way up to 2nd under the Max Remaining Candidates algo. `tales` (green) ranked within the top two for the GYX Scores and Max Remaining Candidates algos, but ranked 7-8th for the Letter Frequencies algo.
+This gives us reason to believe that using different algo would probably result in different "best" seed words.

 Third, the "best" seed words were not the best for all metrics.
 In fact, each metric had a different optimal *strategy*.
-There were, however, good
+The seed words that performed relatively well across the various ranking algo-decision rule combinations were: <code style="background-color:#7b73f0; color: white;">stare</code>, <code style="background-color:#27ddcb; color: black;">tales</code>, <code style="background-color:#120c6e; color: white;">tares</code>, <code style="background-color:#333f50; color: white;">tores</code>, and <code style="background-color:#F6DC75; color: black;">roate</code>.
+These are plotted in their respective colours in the charts below.

 <figure align="center">
     <img src="results/strat_mean_steps.png">